royge/frameup/README.md

 	$ frameup crop -s ./demo/raw/ -o ./demo/cropped

-  Go to the `./demo/cropped` directory and removed the bad cuts.
+  Go to the `./demo/cropped` directory and remove the bad cuts.
 Only keep one for every dimension.

 	$ frameup frame -s ./demo/cropped -o ./demo/final